joegaffey/joegaffey.github.io/posts/2024/05/05/indieweb-ftw.md

 Doing my bit for the ol' [#IndieWeb](https://mastodon.social/tags/indieweb) today by updating [joegaffey.com](joegaffey.com) and starting to claw back or at least better catalogue some of the content that I've posted to across the myriad Web 2.0 services over the years.

-Sad to see some of these massive community oriented services like [Twitter](https://twitter.com/) fall so low and even the mighty Google succumbing to the ravages of enshitification in the fevered rush to keep the AI bubble growing.
+Sad to see some of these massive community oriented services like [Twitter](https://twitter.com/) fall so low and even the mighty Google succumbing to the ravages of enshittification in the fevered rush to keep the AI bubble growing.

 Still I think there is much cause for hope in the web with the growing Fediverse all its quirks, weirdness and challenges notwithstanding.